autometrics-dev/vscode-autometrics/README.md

 - [esbuild Problem Matchers](https://marketplace.visualstudio.com/items?itemName=connor4312.esbuild-problem-matchers)
   This is needed when vscode to debug the extension.

+If you want to install a release from GitHub manually, open the command palette via `cmd + shift + p` and pick the `install visx` option and point the filepicker to your local extension.

 # How to release a new version

 Create a new release using Github which matches the version number it should be